akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/index.md

 [Chapter 1: A bunch of tools we need to get up and running](softwarestack.md)

-### Part 2: Extending the Alfreso SomeCo Module with an ActiveMQ message sender
+### Part 2: Extending the Alfresco SomeCo Module with an ActiveMQ message sender
 Now you survived the *Open Source Version Hell* you've earned a first preview to the route to Liferay.

 ![The Start of the route](img/start_of_route.png)